Angel-ML/angel/docs/tutorials/angel_ps_quick_start_en.md

 ----
 OK.
 You have just completed a simple Angel job.
-Want to write more complex machine learning algorithm?
+Want to write more complex machine learning algorithms?
 Read the complete [Angel Programming Guide](../programmers_guide/angel_programing_guide.md).

 Welcome to Angel's world.